PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Programming/Python Image Processing.md

 As you have seen, images, even simple ones can take up a lot of space if not stored optimally.
 This leads us to the concept of image compression.
 In simple terms, we want to store images keeping the maximum amount of information, but taking up a minimal amount of space.
 The idea of image compression is important to us for two reasons: first, compressed images have smaller file sizes, and are therefore easier to store and transmit; and second, compressed images may not have as much detail as their uncompressed counterparts, and so our programs may not be able to detect some important aspect if we are working with compressed images.
 Since compression is important to us, we should take a brief detour and discuss the concept.

-> lookup google for lossy and lossless image compression and read about image steganography.
+> lookup google for lossy and lossless image compression formats such as JPEG, PNG and bitmap.

 Please watch this brief video to review concepts learned about images, pixels and the RGB colour model.